AndyVN2000/task-flow/README.md

   - Create a `TaskContractTest.java` that tests on common logic for all subclasses of `AbstractTask`
   - Implement an `ArchivedTask` class that is immutable.
   - Implement the mutator methods of `TaskImpl`.
+  - Two tasks are duplicates if they have the same `UUID`.
+Enforce this business rule.

 Development on Domain layer is sufficient.
 Remaining TODOs are put on hold to spend time on Application layer.